MelissaPabst/SavvyDAPython/Week2/Class2.md

 ## Set Your Own Index

-When we created df5, the index was automatically assigned to be a numerical range.
+When we created df5, the index was automatically assigned to be a numerical range spanning the size of your df.
 In some situations that may not be helpful or convenient.
 We have the ability to reassign the index column with df.set_index().

 ```
 >>> df5